 Introduction to our series on Immigrant Success Stories

-My great-grandmother survived because she was left for dead after falling behind on a death march where the destination would have been a mass grave.
+My great-grandmother survived.
+She was left for dead in the Syrian desert after falling behind on a death march.
+But it turned out she was extremely fortunate to fall behind, it turned out because her final destination would have been a mass grave.
 She was rescued by a man she called “the Governor.”
-She was sent to an orphanage on the island of Cyprus.
-She managed to locate her one surviving brother in Utah who paid for her passage across the Atlantic.
+It just twelve years old, she was sent to an orphanage on the island of Cyprus in Greece.
+After settling there, with the assistance of officials and several correspondence with U.S. immigration, she managed to locate her one surviving brother in Utah who would pay for her passage across the Atlantic and eventually to Salt Lake City, Utah.

 “Keep ancient lands, your storied pomp!” cries she